prabhuomkar/smriti/docs/docs/dev-guide/folder-structure.md

 - `scripts`: contains scripts for setting up test data, models for running locally, etc.
 - `protos`: contains Protocol Buffer definitions for API and Worker services
 - `tests`: contains code and test cases for Integration Tests
-- `worker`: contains the source code for the Worker server with its individual components for Place Detection, Face Detection & Clustering and Things Detection
+- `worker`: contains the source code for the Worker server with its individual components for Place Detection, Face Detection & Clustering, Text Detection and Caption Generation